top of page

 Gradient Background

-Pathogenes collaborations with industry partners define treatment effects in EPM horses
+Pathogenes collaborations with industry partners

-Pathogenes model defined early signs of EPM
+Pathogenes model exposed early signs of EPM

-EPM vaccine shows efficacy in equine model
+A recombinant EPM vaccine shows efficacy in the equine model

 About EPM